Online Course Requirements for Quality and Compliance

 Online Courses and the Online portion of a Hybrid or Blended courses need to include:

 - A welcome announcement on how to get started

 - The syllabus/Course Information provided in a PDF and Word format (the PDF is so they can view it on a mobile device.

 - A course schedule that details the module dates and deadlines for all coursework.
 If Blended or Hybrid, provide details on when the course meets F2F or Live via Web Conferencing tools such as Zoom.

-- Must include interaction to qualify as an online course as per Middle States and SUNY standards.
+- Must include regular and substantive interaction “RSI” to qualify as an online course as per Middle States and SUNY standards.
 Online courses have three types of interaction: student-to-student, student-to-instructor, and student-to-content.
 This can be accomplished through collaborative assignments, peer review, online discussion forums, etc. (if you teach hybrid or blended this is accomplished via the live online web conference or in the classroom)

 - A variety of engaging activities/assignments to meet the course SLO’s.
 These activities, assessment, discussions, assignments should have staggered due dates throughout the learning module as to account for attendance.
 Student should need to submit something at least three times per week in a 15-week course.
 Adjust that accordingly for module or summer courses.